arcin/miso/README.md

     $ miso c repo_name

-  - Create a local repository.
+  - Creates a local repository.
-  - Create a remote repository.
+  - Creates a remote repository.
-  - Automatically set the origin of the local repository to point to the remote.
+  - Automatically sets the origin of the local repository to point to the remote.

 #### Destroy